 I’d known for a long time that ‘something’ was not right with my mother.
 And, I was the only one who was willing to take a look at that.

 I lived with her during the last two months of her life and I watched her lose her will to live.
 She had surrounded herself with alcoholic, adult children of alcoholics, and narcissistic ‘friends’ who all “looked good”.
 They were not good.
 Not in my opinion.

 It wasn’t her fault.
 It was all she knew her entire life.

 Scapegoating – Singling out one child, employee or member of a group of peers for unmerited negative treatment or blame.

 I was the ‘scapegoat child’ so, in her mind, she couldn’t possibly take any direction from me about therapy that – even at her age (therapy at this age is NOT usual) – she could have resolved so many difficult issues that had plagued her all her life.

 I asked her to get help for the last 25 years.
 When I did, she thought I was ‘mean to her’ and spread yet another blown up vicious tale to the rest of the family which they eagerly lapped up and continued to hold me in the usual judgement du jour.

 Triangulation – Gaining an advantage over perceived rivals by manipulating them into conflicts with each other.

 Through my own efforts, I’ve found the truth I sought after since my early twenties when I first became aware that ‘something’ was not right with me.
-I was negatively affected by my childhood.
-Either it affected me more or I am the most couragous of five siblings.
-My siblings all claim to be “just fine”.
+I was negatively affected by my highly abusive childhood.
+Either it affected me more or I am the most courageous of five siblings.
+My siblings all claim to be “just fine”. ~Wink~

 People like myself with Post-traumatic Stress Syndrome don’t talk about these things to anyone.
 Ever.
 It’s only now, after all these years, that I’ve found my voice.
 I am so tired of being quiet.
 I must let my voice be heard at last.